davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

   sink-frequency-threshold
-    The maximum relative execution frequency (in percents) of the target block relative to a statements original block to allow statement sinking of a statement.
+    The maximum relative execution frequency (in percents) of the target block relative to a statement's original block to allow statement sinking of a statement.
 Larger numbers result in more aggressive statement sinking.
     The default value is 75.
 A small positive adjustment is applied for statements with memory operands as those are even more profitable so sink.